MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-azure-billing.md

 ## Monitor your Microsoft Syntex pay-as-you-go usage

 You can monitor your Microsoft Syntex pay-as-you-go usage in Azure Cost Management.
 You must have at least *read* access to the resource group that you specified for Microsoft Syntex.
+Note that usage information may take up to 24 hours to appear in Cost Maangement.

 To see the charges applied to the Syntex meters
 1. Sign in to [Azure Cost Management](https://portal.azure.com/#view/Microsoft_Azure_CostManagement/Menu/~/overview).